jungsohn/geoBTS/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to geoBTS's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**geoBTS** is a Python library for geotechnical engineering
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   Please reach out to Dr. Sohn if you have any questions.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   API2GEO
+   shallow_foundatoin